Patater/modern-cmake/chapters/basics/comms.md

 You should include the binary include directory as well when building your project.
 If you want to put any true/false variables in a header, CMake has C specific `#cmakedefine` and `#cmakedefine01` replacements to make appropriate define lines.

-You can also (and often do) use this to produce `.cmake` files, such as the configure files (see the section on configuring).
+You can also (and often do) use this to produce `.cmake` files, such as the configure files (see [installing](https://cliutils.gitlab.io/modern-cmake/chapters/install/installing.html)).

 ## Reading files